When a car accident happens, fingers point in opposite directions. But who’s responsible? Learn some of the facts which can affect fault.

 Proving fault isn’t always as obvious as it first seems.
 And you can bet insurers and other drivers use this to their advantage when possible.

-So, it makes sense to at least run your case by a car accident lawyer first.
+So, it makes sense to at least run your case by a personal injury attorney first.
 They can help you understand exactly what damages you may or may not be entitled to by law.